palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 The OpenBCI GUI can display up to six customizable windows!
 You can choose what each window displays by clicking the dropdown menu at the upper left of each window.
 In the screengrab below, my GUI is showing Time Series, FFT Plot, and Accelerometer.
 Here's a tip that some users have inquired about: display the impedance of individual channels by toggling the small Ohm icon to the right of each color coded channel number.
 See below:

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/GUI_Impedance.png?raw=true" width="100%">

+The GUI stores the raw EEG data in a directory called "data" in the root directory of the GUI It stores each session with a session time stamp.